Counterfeiting Coin Act 1741: Other matters

-Section 4 provided that there was to be no corruption of blood for offences under the Act.
+Section 4 provided that there was to be no corruption of blood for offences under the act.

-Section 5 stated that the same rules of procedure and evidence which applied to already existing crimes of counterfeiting coins were to apply to crimes under this Act, except that a time limit of 6 months applied to starting a prosecution for treason or felony under the Act.
+Section 5 stated that the same rules of procedure and evidence which applied to already existing crimes of counterfeiting coins were to apply to crimes under the act, except that a time limit of 6 months applied to starting a prosecution for treason or felony under the act.

-Section 7 stated that anyone who apprehended someone for treason or felony against the Act, or for an offence under section 6, was to be given a reward for each person convicted: 40 pounds for each traitor or felon, and 10 pounds for each person offending against section 6.
+Section 7 stated that anyone who apprehended someone for treason or felony against the act, or for an offence under section 6, was to be given a reward for each person convicted: 40 pounds for each traitor or felon, and 10 pounds for each person offending against section 6.
 The reward was to be paid by the sheriff of the county within one month of the conviction.
 If the sheriff failed to pay then he was to forfeit double the reward money, plus treble the costs of suing him, which would all be paid to the informer.

-Section 8 said that anyone who committed an offence against the Act but who then provided information leading to the conviction of two or more other offenders was to be pardoned.
+Section 8 said that anyone who committed an offence against the act but who then provided information leading to the conviction of two or more other offenders was to be pardoned.

 Generally speaking, the rules of evidence and jurisdiction in the 18th century were that what happened in one county could not be proved in a court in a different county.
-However section 9 permitted a previous conviction under the Act in one county to be proved in a court in another county by a certificate signed by the court clerk.
+However section 9 permitted a previous conviction under the act in one county to be proved in a court in another county by a certificate signed by the court clerk.

 Section 10 increased the fund for prosecuting counterfeiters from £400 to £600 per annum.
-(This fund had been set up by the Act of 7 Anne c.24, section 4, in 1708.)
+(This fund had been set up by the act of 7 Anne c.24, section 4, in 1708.)

-Extension of the Act
+Extension of the act

-In 1797 the provisions of this Act which applied to halfpennies and farthings were extended to all copper coins by the Counterfeiting Coin Act 1797.
+In 1797 the provisions of the act which applied to halfpennies and farthings were extended to all copper coins by the Counterfeiting Coin Act 1797 (37 Geo.
+3. c.
+126).